 Sometimes staying on base is simply a safe, affordable way to avoid taking your chances with hotels in an area you don’t know.
-Either way, military lodging has the added benefit of giving you easy access to other base facilities, such as the fitness center and commissary.
+Either way, military lodging has the added benefit of giving you easy access to other base facilities, such as the fitness center and the MWR activities mentioned below.

 Other Space-A Resources

 Or maybe you want to visit local tourist attractions, so you’re looking for advice and cheap tickets.

 Many military bases have at least one golf course, and some military courses are ranked among the best in the country.
 The green fees are a fraction of what you would pay at a private course and less expensive than many public courses.
-Practically all of the more than 150 military golf courses offer club rentals and lower-priced food and drinks.
+Practically all of the more than 150 military golf courses offer club rentals and reasonably-priced food and drinks.
 During your next space-A travel, take time to tee it up at your military base golf course.

-Many bases located near a large body of water have nice beaches exclusively for military ID-card holders.
+Many bases located near a large body of water have beautiful beaches exclusively for military ID-card holders.
 Whether it’s a beach that’s entirely contained on the base or one that borders a public beach (Naval Amphibious Base Coronado is a great example), they are generally less crowded and better-maintained than public beaches.

 Some base marinas also offer boat tours, SCUBA diving trips, and SCUBA certification courses, all at rates significantly lower than at civilian facilities.